EE3300/EE5300 Electronics Applications

 1. Set up your power rails including decoupling capacitors.
 We don’t show decoupling capacitors on the schematics because we want you to get into the habit to think about power quality in everything you build.

-2. Design an implementation of .
-For example, you might choose a current mirror as shown in Figure 5.
+2. Design an implementation of using a current mirror as shown in Figure 3.
 Test it in simulation and then on the bench to confirm that it sinks approximately the desired amount of current.

 Hint: for a quick current measurement, find the voltage across the resistors and use Ohm’s law.